julius-kirima/yuninet-platform/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [your email/contact].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at juliuskirima130@gmail.com.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.